pascalguttmann/obat/docs/arch/overview.md

     - PC is not safety relevant at the moment.
 (Note from PaGu point of view: It is not planned to be safety relevant in the future.
 Is it worth adding the feature?
 Team discussion + decision is desired.)
+- How much redundancy is required for safety relevant parts?

 ## System Design